 If you're interested in more detailed information, our references page contains a link to Karasawa 2013.
 Its discussion outlines the topic of tooth crowding fairly extensively.

+But just as always extracting is the wrong choice, so is always retaining t too.
 Use this link to access our page that discusses issues associated with making a decision to have, or not to have, a wisdom tooth extracted.

 Full menu for topic Wisdom Teeth -

 - Wisdom teeth - Which teeth are they? / Classifications (impaction types).

 - An outline of valid reasons to have third molars extracted.